 What Happens During an Addiction Intervention?

 An intervention is a gathering of family and close friends who meet to persuade a loved one to get treatment.
-Various circumstances can result in family and friends deciding to hold an intervention for a loved one, including alcohol and drug abuse, eating disorders, destructive behaviors or violence.
+Various circumstances can result in family and friends staging an intervention for a loved one, including alcohol and drug abuse, eating disorders, destructive behaviors or violence.

 How to Have an Intervention